awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

       \(Optional\) In **Cache control**, specify the cache control parameters for requests to download objects from the bucket\.
 For a list of valid values, see the [http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9) header field for HTTP operations\.
 To enter multiple values in **Cache control**, use a comma between each value\.
 You can add a space after each comma \(optional\), as shown in this example\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/cache_control_values.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

-      If accessed using the CLI, the example entry above displays in the pipeline structure as follows:
+      The preceding example entry is displayed in the CLI as follows:

       ```
       "CacheControl": "public, max-age=0, no-transform"